-Sourcing as we
+Sourcing as we know knew it

 Like many other services firms, the initial stage of our process is the sourcing stage.
 This, you might think, couldn’t possibly be that affected, as most of the sourcing nowadays is done online with massive platforms such as Linkedin.
 And while it is true that most of the sourcing is done via these platforms, there’s still a relatively small but sufficient percentage of it done via event networking, something Zemoga was very proactive in.
 This latter method has definitely been highly affected as events came to a halt before shifting to a fully virtual mode, preventing all employers and candidates from properly networking and sourcing candidates in-person as a result.

 But the true impact on the sourcing process is far less evident than changes we’ve made in the company or the tools we use.
 We call this challenge “fighting the fear factor”.

 A New Fear Factor

 Everyone is scared, economies all around the world are tanking, massive, well-established companies are laying off thousands of employees globally, and we can’t even begin to discuss the impact on small businesses.
 The main result of the pandemic that’s affected the recruitment process in our opinion is that the mere concept of real work stability for employees has changed for good.